Weekly Cleaning Schedule

 - Tidy up the dining room (if you have one), dust the furniture and fixtures and wash the tablecloth if needed

 Cleaning up the bathrooms may be one of your least favorite cleaning tasks but it has to be done, especially when you have kids.
 Here are some of the chores to include on a weekly schedule when it’s time to clean bathrooms:

 - Scrub shower doors/walls

-- Clean the mirrors
+- Clean mirrors and other glass surfaces

 - Scrub and wipe down the toilet